 And while I still don't consider myself formally trained in any way, I have since taken many, many online classes through Craftsy and some other online forums.
 Those classes allowed me to learn new techniques, try new mediums, and expand my business in ways I'd never dreamed of doing!

 My primary goal here at Rose Bakes is to help other bakers and cake decorators be as good as they can possibly be!
 Whether you're a beginner or an expert, I hope you'll find some inspiration and answers to any questions you might have about my cakes!

 I sincerely want to connect with my readers on a personal level so I answer questions and respond to comments daily.
 I also provide easy-to-understand tutorials, inspiration for beautiful cakes, recipes that anybody can make, and hopefully some fun and laughter sprinkled into every post!

 Having said all of that, Rose Bakes is not limited to just cakes and decorating!
 I also share all kinds of other recipes - pasta being my favorite :)!
 And since I am still a deal-chaser at heart, I never miss a chance to tell my readers about a “sweet deal” that I think they’ll love (think aprons, wedding cake socks... haha, cake decorating classes & more!).

 Okay – are you ready to cozy up and stay awhile?
-Please sign up for my free email newsletter by clicking here and check out some of my most popular categories and posts:
+Check out some of my most popular categories and posts:

 My Big Family